 [NOTE: The following is an updated and expanded version of “Anticipating Stained Glass” which I contributed as the cover story for Construction Specifier Magazine.
 A “metricized”, “anglicized” edit of this new version appeared as “Envisioning Stained Glass” in Construction Canada Magazine.]

-Having been involved in numerous and diverse stained glass commissions since 1974, I have learned that although specific solutions vary considerably, there are recurring questions that usually crop up at the start of a project.
+Having been involved in numerous and diverse stained glass commissions, I have learned that although specific solutions vary considerably, there are recurring questions that usually crop up at the start of a project.
 Hopefully this article will help you the next time you are asked to anticipate stained glass.